-What is the Triple Bottom Line?
+What is the triple bottom line?

-The triple bottom line (TBL) is the belief that companies should focus on social and environmental concerns as much as they do on profit.
+The triple bottom line (TBL) approach is the belief that companies should focus on social and environmental concerns as much as they do on profit.

 The term triple bottom line was coined in 1994 by corporate responsibility strategist John Elkington.
-Explaining its origins, Elkington commented that there was no ‘eureka moment,’ but instead, the term came out of a search for 'new language to express what we saw as an inevitable expansion of the environmental agenda.’
+Explaining its origins, Elkington commented that there was no ‘eureka moment,’ but instead, the term came out of a search for a ‘new language to express what we saw as an inevitable expansion of the environmental agenda.’

 In the late 1990s, as the need for corporate social responsibility grew more widely recognized and environmental, social and governance (ESG) considerations became more deeply embedded in corporate strategy, the use of triple bottom line to describe organizations' obligation to consider social and environmental issues really took off.
 The triple bottom line and corporate social responsibility are closely interlinked, as is ESG.